(or How I learned to love the war and stop

 any trailer

-— this one was full of beer.
-How on
+this one was full of beer.
+How on earth did that

-earth did that thing get here and where did it
+thing get here and where did it come from?

 Hang on

-— that’s a US Army jeep (or Mutt as they
+that’s a US Army jeep (or Mutt as they referred

-referred to them).
-Where the heck did that
+to them).
+Where the heck did that come from?

 "What do you mean you swapped it for a Slouch

-"Don’t argue.
-Just take the thing back where you
+Just take the thing back where you got it or

-got it or you’re all on a fizzer!"
-(A charge for
+you’re all on a fizzer!"
+(A charge for military

 —